-- Buyback was offered by a third-party from Hong Kong
+- The buyback was offered by a third party from Hong Kong

 - Buyback and early exit options were suspended

-- The platform is using stock photos to represent their projects
+- The platform is using stock photos to represent its projects

 When it comes to the visual appearance of the platform, there isn’t much you could complain about.

 The platform is built for the sole purpose of manually investing in business projects while tracking your portfolio performance.

 Other than that, you won’t find any advanced tools or features that would help you to automate your investments.

 It’s not common for platforms that offer business loans to offer an auto-invest tool, due to the low availability of projects.
 As we write our Wisefund review, there are only two available projects on the platform.